kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Loot footlocker in Terminal Room
 - Hack terminal console: 2,3
 - Loot Sith Commander for Prototype Vibroblade
+  - Quickly check to see if you got an Adrenal Alacrity
 - Carth talks to you
 - Take Escape Pod to Taris